 I heard a teaching recently from Rabbi Zalman Shachter-Shalomi.
 As it was told to me, Reb Zalman encourages everyone in shul to pause before the rabbi gets up to speak and pray for openness to what the rabbi has to say so that we can hear something in what is being offered that helps us on our journey.
 I think there is great wisdom in this teaching for any moment of communal prayer.
 May we all find something that helps us transform our lives during these Yamim Noraim.

-For High Holidays basics, guides, explanations, recipes, discussion boards, article archives, and oh-so-much more, visit InterfaithFamily's High Holidays page.
+For High Holiday basics, guides, explanations, recipes, discussion boards, article archives and more, visit InterfaithFamily’s High Holidays page.